 The Sutton Hoo helmet and Byrhtferth’s diagram in Merlin (BBC; 2008-2012)

 Another Anglo-Saxon object found at the famous ship burial of Sutton Hoo made its way onto the set of BBC’s Merlin: The Sutton Hoo helmet.
-This particular headgear is a ‘historicon’ par excellence and can be found on virtually every book cover of snything related to Anglo-Saxon England.
-In BBC’s Merlin, the helmet can be spotted in the bed chamber of young Prince Arthur.
+This particular headgear is a ‘historicon’ par excellence and can be found on virtually every book cover of anything related to Anglo-Saxon England.
+In BBC’s Merlin, the helmet can be spotted in the bed chamber of young Prince Arthur (see image above).
 While this is a nice touch, this seventh-century Anglo-Saxon helmet seems oddly out of place in the bed chamber of a legendary British leader that supposedly lived in the 5th or 6th century.
 Not as ahistorical, however, as the thing hanging on another character’s wall…

 The Franks Casket tapestry in Ivanhoe (MGM; 1952)

-Elizabeth Taylor is not the only pretty thing to feature in Ivanhoe (1952); I was most impressed by the wall-hanging behind the big table in the house of Cedric the Saxon.
+When I watched the movie Ivanhoe (1952), I was most impressed by the wall-hanging behind the big table in the house of Cedric the Saxon.
 This tapestry shows a colouful scene, surrounded by what appear to be runes.
 On closer inspection it turns out to be one of the scenes depicted on the eighth-century, Anglo-Saxon Franks Casket.
-This whale bone box, currently in the British Museum, can truly be called multicultural, since it depicts scenes from diverse traditions, including Weland the Smith, the Adoration of the Magi and Romulus and Remus.
-The rear panel of the casket shows the Taking of Jerusalem by Titus in the year 70 AD.
+This whale bone box, currently in the British Museum, can truly be called multicultural, since it depicts scenes from diverse traditions, including Weland the Smith, the Adoration of the Magi and Romulus and Remus. .

 If you are interested in the use of medieval stuff in TV series and movies, you may also want to have a look at my blog about the use of Old English in film: Old English is alive!
 Five TV series and movies that use Old English